HollowMan6/AutoVoting-for-Yunmai/README.md

 The pictures shows the chat，it turned out to be the pace of the voting that makes them realized the abnormal.
 The funny thing is that, they thought I buy the voters on Tabao, but the truth is that I vote myself all by my program.
 HA HA HA......:)

-When I followed her instruction to click into the number 1's voting page, who has votes of over 5000, I thought that they hire a lot of people to vote her on Tabao originally, tt really shocked me a lot.There is a link to buy the votes with money officially! and 666 votes cost 100 yuan.The voting system turned out to be a place to show off their whealth!
+When I followed her instruction to click into the number 1's voting page, who has votes of over 5000, I thought that they hire a lot of people to vote her on Tabao originally, it really shocked me a lot.There is a link to buy the votes with money officially! and 666 votes cost 100 yuan.The voting system turned out to be a place to show off their whealth!
 I was disappointed with this competition from then on and decided to give up continue to take part in this activity.

-## PS
+## 0x04:PS
 [The Voting Page HTML/Source Code(Local)(the NO.1's Voting Page)](觅冬.html)

 [My Program Source Code](AutoVoting-for-Yunmai.py)